MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded-capacity.md

 ## Which SKU should I use?

-This table provides a summary of features, the capacity they require, and the specific SKU that is required for each feature.
+This table provides a summary of features, the capacity they require, and the specific SKU that is required for each one.

 </br>
 <table>